RK-Bro: Raw Tag Team Champions (2021–2022)

 however, Orton attacked Riddle with an RKO, which was not construed as a heel turn but rather as Orton's unique way of showing gratitude.
 The following week, Orton officially reunited the team after Riddle saved him from an attack at the hands of AJ Styles and Omos.
 At SummerSlam, RK-Bro defeated Styles and Omos to win their first WWE Raw Tag Team Championship, both individually and as a team, giving Omos his first WWE loss by pinning Styles.
 On the August 30 edition of Raw, they successfully defended their titles against Bobby Lashley and MVP of The Hurt Business.
 At Crown Jewel, RK-Bro would retain their titles against AJ Styles and Omos.
 At Survivor Series, RK-Bro would defeat SmackDown Tag Team Champions, The Usos in an interbrand match.
 RK-Bro would then go on the successfully defend the Raw Tag Team Championships against Dolph Ziggler and Robert Roode on the November 29 episode of Raw and against The Street Profits at Day 1.

 On the January 10, 2022, episode of Raw, RK-Bro dropped the titles to Alpha Academy (Chad Gable and Otis), ending their reign at 142 days.
 However, on the March 7 episode of Raw, RK-Bro regained their tag team championships in a triple threat tag team match against Alpha Academy and the team of Kevin Owens and Seth "Freakin" Rollins; with Riddle pinning Chad Gable.
 At night two of WrestleMania 38, RK-Bro successfully defended their Raw Tag Team Championships in a triple threat tag team match against The Street Profits and Alpha Academy.
 On the April 11 episode of Raw, SmackDown Tag Team Champions The Usos issued a challenge to RK-Bro, who accepted and the match was made official as a Winners Takes All championship unification match at WrestleMania Backlash.
 However, on the April 29 episode of SmackDown, the contract signing for the match ended with Roman Reigns assisting The Usos in attacking RK-Bro and tearing up the contract in the process.
 Drew McIntyre then came out and joined forces with RK-Bro in driving off The Bloodline from the ring.
 Because of what had transpired, Roman Reigns' special counsel, Paul Heyman, then met with WWE official Adam Pearce backstage where Heyman requested that the resulting tag team championship unification match be called off and instead, a six-man tag team match featuring The Bloodline against RK-Bro and Drew McIntyre be made for WrestleMania Backlash, in which they lost after Roman Reigns pinned Riddle.
-The unification match between The Usos and RK-Bro was later scheduled on the May 20 episode of SmackDown, where they lost their titles to The Usos, ending their second reign at 74 days.
+The unification match between The Usos and RK-Bro was later scheduled on the May 20 episode of SmackDown, where they lost their titles to The Usos, ending their second reign at 74 days, resulting in Randy Orton suffering a back injury.

-Following Orton's injury, Riddle continued to carry the gimmick throughout the rest of 2022.
-The suspension of Riddle and Orton's injury ended the chances of a possible RK-Bro reunion.